V Live: Services and features

-V Live had over 1,450 channels associated with different K-pop stars, including BTS, Big Bang, Blackpink, Winner, iKon, Exo, Red Velvet, Got7, Gfriend, TXT, Ateez, Treasure, Monsta X, BtoB, Astro, Apink, T-ara, NCT, Twice, Stray Kids, Itzy, Iz*One, Infinite, Mamamoo, Rocket Punch, Golden Child, Enhypen, Oneus, Victon, Seventeen, Super Junior, Double S 301, Heo Young-saeng, and Jessica Jung.
+V Live had over 1,450 channels associated with different K-pop stars, including BTS, Big Bang, Blackpink, Winner, iKon, Exo, Red Velvet, Got7, Gfriend, TXT, Ateez, Treasure, Monsta X, BtoB, Astro, Apink, T-ara, NCT, Twice, Stray Kids, Itzy, Iz*One, Infinite, Mamamoo, Rocket Punch, Golden Child, Enhypen, Oneus, Victon, Seventeen, Shinhwa, Super Junior, Double S 301, Heo Young-saeng, and Jessica Jung.
 It also hosted channels for various actors and actresses, including Lee Jong-suk, Lee Dong-wook, and Park Bo-young.
 V Live broadcast programs that ranged from live performances and chat sessions with fans, to reality and award shows.

 V Live also made it easy for fans to interact with the website.
 Users were alerted when a channel they followed began a live stream or uploaded new content.
 They could comment or send hearts on videos, which were visible to the idol or celebrity in real time.
 A special effects congratulatory message appeared on screen whenever the heart count exceeded 1, 10, or 100 million hearts.
 Every interaction contributed to the user's "chemi-beat", which tracked the users chemistry with a celebrity.
 Users could increase their chemi-beat by regularly engaging with a channel, turning on push notifications, and sharing videos.
 Having a high chemi-beat increased users chances of winning an event hosted by an idol.